fatihmeh/fatihmeh.github.io/_notes/2021-10-29-tr-dictionary-1.md

 Penitentary - kilise mahkemesi başkanı rahip, cezaevi

-Penchant - a strong or habitual liking for something or tendency to do something.
+Penchant - a strong or habitual liking for something or tendency to do something

 Benign - iyi huylu, tehlikesiz